Thirty Seconds Over Tokyo: Plot

-Lawson crashes in the surf while trying to land on a beach in darkness and heavy rain.
-Everyone but Thatcher is badly injured.
-Lawson's left leg is laid open to the bone, and McClure's shoulders are broken.
-Friendly Chinese help them, and the Americans face hardships and danger while being escorted through Japanese-held territory.
-In the absence of any medical supplies, the injured men endure terrible pain, and Lawson's leg becomes infected.
-He dreams of Ellen.
+Doolittle leads the raid, dropping incendiary bombs to mark key targets for the others.
+The Ruptured Duck arrives over Tokyo to find some targets already burning, and attacks its targets as planned.
+Anti-aircraft fire bursts harmlessly around them, and confused enemy fighters ignore them.
+Ruptured Duck continues toward China and runs low on fuel approaching the coast in darkness and heavy rain.
+Lawson attempts a belly landing on the beach and crashes in the surf.
+With the exception of Thatcher, the entire crew is badly injured: Lawson's left leg is laid open to the bone, and McClure's shoulders are broken.
+Friendly Chinese soldiers help them, and the Americans face hardships and danger while being escorted through Japanese-held territory.
+In the absence of medical supplies, the injured men endure terrible pain, and Lawson's leg becomes infected.
+Delirious, he dreams of Ellen.